Kenneth Kluivert

-Kenneth Ramon Kluivert is a Surinamese former footballer who played as a left winger for S.V.
+Kenneth Ramon Kluivert (born 26 August 1941) is a Surinamese former footballer who played as a left winger for S.V.
 Robinhood in the SVB Hoofdklasse, and for the Suriname national football team.

-He is the father of former Dutch International football player and manager Patrick Kluivert and the grandfather of A.S.
-Roma player Justin Kluivert.
+He is the father of former Dutch International football player and manager Patrick Kluivert and the grandfather of Bournemouth player Justin Kluivert.

 Club career

 Born in Moengo, Kluivert began his senior football career in the SVB Hoofdklasse playing for S.V.
 Robinhood from Paramaribo.
-Playing on the left wing, Kluivert was a star in his native Suriname, where he would finish the season as top scorer of Robinhood on several occasions.
-Commonly known by his nickname "Bossa Nova", Kluivert was renown for his crosses into the box, his free kicks and his goal scoring abilities.
+Playing on the left winger, Kluivert was a star in his native Suriname, where he would finish the season as top scorer of Robinhood on several occasions.
+Commonly known by his nickname "Bossa Nova", Kluivert was renowned for his crosses into the box, his free kicks and his goal scoring abilities.
 Together with Edwin Schal and Gerrit Niekoop he would form the dangerous attack of Robinhood, only rivaled by S.V.
 Transvaal at the time, during a period which helped shape the footballing landscape in the country, and the Surinaamse Klassieker, the strongest rivalry in Suriname.
 In 1970, Kluivert relocated to the Netherlands with his family.
 He was considered one of the best players in the club's history.
 During his tenure with Robinhood, he helped his club to two national titles in 1961 and 1964 in a period which was dominated by rivals Transvaal.
 He later played for the amateur football club Real Sranang in the Netherlands.